Cameron C. Lee, Ph.D.

 Earlier research has included studying the relationship between air pollution and weather in Cleveland, the association of circulation patterns to chlorophyll levels along the Florida Gulf Coast, the impact of weather types on winter mortality, and projecting future tornadoes in the US using atmospheric circulation patterns.
 My dissertation research was the development of a gridded weather typing classification (GWTC) system, which is now updated annually, extends to over 9000 locations throughout North America, and has been applied to various climate-related outcomes.
 In 2018, the GWTC underwent further updates including daily forecasts and an expansion to a global domain (with nearly 260,000 locations) in the GWTC-2, which was even more recently transformed into two global-scale indicators tracking our changing climate.

 In addition to my research activities, I have co-authored five review articles on the topic of synoptic climatology, reviewed grant proposals for the National Science Foundation, served as a peer-reviewer for many high-impact academic journals, and have presented my research at dozens national and international conferences.
-I am the Vice-Chair of the Climate Specialty Group of the American Association of Geographers, and I also serve as the Managing Editor of the International Journal of Biometeorology.
+I am the Chairperson of the Climate Specialty Group of the American Association of Geographers, and I also serve as the Managing Editor of the International Journal of Biometeorology, and an Associate Editor of the Journal of Applied Meteorology and Climatology.